 Limited Search Capabilities

 The search feature is useful for looking up a small number of files with a general query of parameters.
 For larger sizes of data taxonomies with advanced parameters, the search results are inefficient.

-A large number of unstructured content process can be quite overwhelming for end-users and teams.
+A large number of unstructured content processes can be overwhelming for end-users and teams.
 Ideally, your content should be well organized into appropriate topics so that it is easy to search for information.
-The content classification and structuring in SharePoint needs a lot of footwork.

 Restricted Number of Users

-This feature’s lack of this can be a severe issue for organizations trying to make their Sharepoint knowledge base platform public.
+This feature can be a severe issue for organizations trying to make their Sharepoint knowledge base platform public.
 Most of the self-serving knowledge-based platforms should not require users to log in to look up some information.

 These are some of the advantages and disadvantages of SharePoint that, in our opinion, can affect its ability to be a knowledge management platform.
 While SharePoint is just perfect, typically based on the user’s experience, it fails to meet others’ needs.

-On the other hand, if you want a knowledge management system for your employees or for a specific user, and there is a lot of document collaboration going on, then SharePoint might be the right choice.
+On the other hand, if you want knowledge management solutions for your employees or for a specific user, and there is a lot of document collaboration going on, then SharePoint might be the right choice.

 After reading this blog, we hope that you have gained a more concrete understanding of SharePoint and Knowledge Management solutions.
 With SharePoint, document collaboration, security, and content classification are easy.